 Thank you for allowing us to be your trusted care provider!
 Our providers and staff work together to provide quality treatment and courteous service.
-If you have any questions about your treatment plan, appointments, or patient accounts, please contact our friendly staff to assist you at (503)297-3336.
+If you have any questions about your treatment plan, appointments, or patient accounts, please contact our friendly staff at (503)297-3336.

 For existing patients, you can request a copy of your medical records one time, free of charge.
 Additional copies may be requested at a cost of $0.75 per page.
 The law allows medical offices 30 days to complete requests for records.